Emperor angelfish: Description

-Habitat and biology
+Habitat

 The emperor angelfish is found at depths between 1 and 100 m.
 The adults are found in areas where there is a rich growth of corals on clear lagoon, channel, or seaward reefs.
 Here they are normally observed underneath ledges and within caves.
 The subadults are frequently recorded in cavities in reefs and along surge channels on seaward reefs.
 The juveniles frequently shelter below ledges, in reef cavities and in relatively sheltered areas in channels and over outer reef flats.
-It’s diet comprises sponges and other encrusting organisms, as well as tunicates.
-They form pairs.
-The juveniles and adults may act as cleaner fish, cleaning ectoparasites off larger fishes.
-When frightened, these fish can produce a knocking sound.